ms-soil/biogeochem-processes/report-stats.md

 )
 ```

-Let's see our new names:
+Let’s see our new names:

 ``` r
 names(d)
 ```

-    ##  [1] "landuse"   "replicate" "bd"        "SOC"       "totn"
+    ##  [1] "landuse"   "replicate" "bd"        "SOC"       "totn"      "ecec"
-    ##  [6] "ecec"      "n2fix"     "co2flux"   "n2oflux"   "ch4flux"
+    ##  [7] "n2fix"     "co2flux"   "n2oflux"   "ch4flux"   "soiltemp"
-    ## [11] "soiltemp"

-Looking at 'head(d)' shows us that landuse is of type character, but we want it to be a factor with shorter names as well.
-Additionally, let's make all other variables numeric.
-Check with 'head(d)' again afterwards to see if it worked.
+Looking at ‘head(d)’ shows us that landuse is of type character, but we
+want it to be a factor with shorter names as well.
+Additionally, let’s
+make all other variables numeric.
+Check with ‘head(d)’ again afterwards
+to see if it worked.

 ``` r
 d[[1]]<-as.factor(d[[1]])